Henrysylvia/henrysylvia.github.io/README.md

 **Project Description:** This project analysed retail sales data to understand performance, profitability, discount patterns, and operational activity across regions, product categories, customer segments, and time periods.
 The analysis was presented through an interactive Power BI dashboard designed to give a clear overview of business performance while allowing users to explore underlying trends in more detail.

-The dashboard brings together key commercial metrics—including total sales, profit, profit margin, order volume, units sold, customer count, and average discount—making it easy to assess overall performance and spot areas that may need attention.
+The dashboard brings together key commercial metrics, including total sales, profit, profit margin, order volume, units sold, customer count, and average discount, making it easy to assess overall performance and spot areas that may need attention.
 Filters for category, year, segment, and region support flexible comparisons across different parts of the business.
 Key components include:

 •	Executive KPIs: High level metrics for sales, profit, profit margin, orders, customers, units sold, and discount levels.